dford-avb/dford-avb.github.io/devdocs-m1/_includes/contributor/rewards.md

   - Porting contributor: Port(base) 5 points
 - Maintainer reviews and approves PR with complex code and tests: Improvement(base) 10 points + Complex(additional) 20 points + Test coverage(additional) 10 points = 40 points

-Earned achievements display as labels on GitHub PRs and for each Magento Contributor, Partner, and Maintainer on [magento.com](https://magento.com/magento-contributors).
+Earned achievements display as labels on GitHub PRs and for each Openmage Contributor, Partner, and Maintainer on [openmage.com](https://openmage.com/openmage-contributors).

 ### Base achievements
 {:.no_toc}